RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 Invoices can also be scheduled to create occurrences at regular intervals.
 This is useful to manage collaborators salaries.

-Invoices can also get approved before being paid, notifying the payee of the payer's agreement to send funds once—for instance—the contract between the two parties is settled.

 To summarize:

 |                     | Request       | Invoice       |